-The interim consolidated financial statements of the Company as at and for the 6 months ended 30 June 2013 comprise the Company and its subsidiaries (together referred to as the "Group").
+The consolidated financial statements of the Company as at and for the year ended 31 December 2013 comprise the Company and its subsidiaries (together with the Company referred to as the "Group").

 In 2009 the principal owner of AvangardCo Investments Public Limited reorganised the Group, as a result of which AvangardCo Investments Public Limited became the holding company of an agricultural group of agricultural enterprises, which in the past were under the common ownership and control of this owner.
 The restructuring was carried out by the transfer of direct interest in the Group's companies.
 The restructuring was undertaken to achieve legal consolidation of control over agricultural companies of the Group.
 The reorganisation did not affect the principal activities of the Group.